fpetrakov/stylelint-gamut/README.md

 npm install stylelint-gamut --save-dev
 ```

-# Usage

-Add `stylelint-gamut` to your Stylelint config `plugins` array, then add rules you need to the rules list.
+3. Add `stylelint-gamut` to your Stylelint config `plugins` array, then add rules you need to the rules list.
 All rules from `stylelint-gamut` need to be namespaced with `gamut`.

 ```json
 {